 Why We Recommend It

-The formula also includes xylitol, a sugar alcohol that the ADA recognizes as having potential benefits for reducing cavity-causing bacteria.
-Combined with the high nHAp concentration, this creates a formula specifically designed for people dealing with sensitivity and early enamel erosion.
+The formula also includes xylitol, a sugar alcohol often used in oral-care products as a non-cariogenic sweetener.
+Combined with the high disclosed nHAP concentration, this creates a formula aimed at people dealing with sensitivity, early enamel wear, or frustration with vague ingredient panels.

 Key Features